 If you are processing documents in a multi-user environment, the system will automatically allocate a number to the document when the document is saved.
 This will eliminate duplicate document numbers caused by various users processing transactions at the same time.
 When you process documents in a multi-user environment the number will display as NUMBER until the document is saved and a number is allocated by the system.

 If you work in a single user environment, the system will also allocate the next document number, but it will display the number immediately because there is only one user processing transactions.

 Document Descriptions Section

-The Document Descriptions section allows you to rename the different documents available in Sage One Accounting.
+The Document Descriptions section allows you to rename the different documents available in Accounting.

 The “Original Name” and “Copy Name” can be edited.
 The Original Name will be used when printing/emailing a document for the first time.
 When a document is re-printed/re-emailed, the Copy Name will be used.

 In the Customer Document Messages tab, you can enter standard messages to appear on each of your customer documents.
 It is not mandatory to enter messages.
 On each document, there is a space to enter messages for the specific document that you are processing.
 If you enter a message, as you process a document, that message will appear instead of the message entered in this screen.

 You can enter default messages for supplier documents.
 These messages can be edited on the documents when you process them.

 Select the default, customised or modern report layouts using the drop down menus.

 You can import your layout that you have created in the Custom Layout Designer by clicking on the Import button.